 - The majority of study area intersections have pedestrian activity levels on individual legs of the intersections that are ten crossings or less during the p.m. peak hour.
 Locations with higher activity levels than this occur along the Springwater Trail and in downtown. - There are a number of discontinuous sidewalks within Milwaukie that prohibit the ease of use for pedestrians to travel in and around the city.
-These occur primarily in the east and north areas of the city. - The city contains numerous dead-end and curvilinear streets that hamper pedestrian connectivity. - Travel between the northern eastern and southern western areas of the city is particularly problematic due to the location of Hwy 224 and the railroad line that parallels it to the north.
+These occur primarily in the east and north areas of the city. - The city contains numerous dead-end and curvilinear streets that hamper pedestrian connectivity. - Travel between the eastern and western areas of the city is particularly problematic due to the location of Hwy 224 and the railroad line that parallels it to the north.
 Both of these transportation facilities act as barriers to pedestrian travel because there are few places where these facilities can be crossed.
-The roadway width and average vehicle speed on Hwy 224 also contribute to this barrier effect. - The widespread use of asphalt at the city's railroad crossings is also of concern to pedestrians because it is more prone to buckling than concrete.
-The city has numerous at-grade railroad crossings, and the asphalt condition at these crossings varies widely.
-Those crossings with uneven walking surfaces, such as the one at Oak St, are of special concern to elderly and disabled individuals.
+The roadway width and average vehicle speed on Hwy 224 also contribute to this barrier effect. - The use of asphalt at the city's railroad crossings is also of concern to pedestrians because it is more prone to buckling than concrete.
+The city has numerous at-grade railroad crossings, and the condition at these crossings varies widely.
+Those crossings with uneven walking surfaces are of special concern to elderly and disabled individuals.